 What Is a Content Marketing Calendar?

-A content marketing calendar is an essential part of any marketing toolkit.
+Basically, a content marketing calendar is an essential part of any marketing toolkit.
 It will help you plan, execute, and review your content marketing efforts throughout the year, and in many cases will help you increase your team’s ability to productively communicate about upcoming content projects.

 A content marketing calendar will help you understand what to write, visualize what’s next, and organize your content creation efforts.